Primary Navigation Mobile

 How do I know what the speed limit is on any given road?

-Speed limits are signposted on just about every stretch of road.
-Upon leaving a residential area for the countryside, you’ll likely encounter the national speed limit sign – a white circle with a black line through the middle.
+Speed limits are signposted on every stretch of public road in the UK.
+Leaving a residential area for the countryside, you’ll likely encounter the national speed limit sign – a white circle with a black line through the middle.

-This sign indicates the start of an NSL stretch of road, either 60mph on a single-lane road or 70mph on a dual carriageway or motorway for cars, motorbikes and vans with a fully loaded weight of no more than two tonnes.
+This sign indicates the start of an NSL stretch of road, either 60mph on a single-lane road or 70mph on a dual carriageway or motorway for cars, motorbikes and vans – the latter with a fully loaded weight of no more than two tonnes.

 All other speed limit signs present numerical values that indicate how fast motorists are allowed to drive.